Is the digital photo frame any good?

 Getting a good digital photo frame doesn’t mean you need 24/7 access to Wi-Fi, but they work better if they’re constantly connected.
 You need Wi-Fi for downloading, syncing, and adding new photos – but you don’t need Wi-Fi for displaying pictures and videos that are already stored on your digital frame.

 For example, with Pix-Star’s digital photo frame, you will have access to all the normal features minus downloading media and updating web albums.
 You can view any web albums and media that have already been received and downloaded.

 Alternatively, you can use a USB or memory card if you aren’t going to have Wi-Fi for longer periods.

 No, digital photo frames don’t use a lot of power.
 Most top-rated digital photo frames have auto-on/off functions that can be set to work according to a preset schedule.
-Many also have a motion sensor that wakes the digital photo frame up when somebody is in front of it.
+Many also have a motion sensor that wakes the digital frame up when somebody is in front of it.

 The screens aren’t extremely high-resolution and don’t suffer from any kind of overheating or excess power-draw.
-Think of it like charging a phone or tablet.
+Think of it as charging a phone or tablet.
 Digital photo frames use even less power than that.

 This depends on how you use your digital photo frame.
 Most good digital photo frames can continuously display the same picture for ~1,000 hours before any screen burn-in or damage to the LCD takes place.

 You are never going to display the same photo for more than 1,000 hours (or you’d be better off framing a printed picture) so this isn’t something to worry about.